corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deployment/deploying/_index.md

 #### Recommended Infrastructure

-Regarding AWS topology, we recommend the following initial configuration:
+For an AWS topology, we recommend the following initial configuration:

 * Kubernetes: For a cluster with a single replica of each worker, a Kubernetes cluster with two `t3.2xlarge` nodes is a reasonable starting point.
 For a cluster with three replicas of each worker, extend that to four nodes.